Sign up to our Newsletter

 • Read notes and materials out loud: Some people memorize better through auditory means, like listening and reading out loud.

-• Rewrite definitions and key information: Having a solid understanding of legal doctrine, definitions, and concepts will especially come in handy for the essay portion of the bar exam.
+• Rewrite definitions and key information: A solid understanding of legal doctrine, definitions, and concepts will especially be useful for the bar exam's essay portion.

-• Create charts, tables, and other visual guides to help you organize and memorize information: Some people are visual learners, and engaging with material in different ways can also help solidify your understanding and memorization.
+• Create charts, tables, and other visual guides to help you organize and memorize information: Some people are visual learners, and engaging with material differently can also help solidify their understanding and memorization.

-• Study with friends and test each other: Studying with friends and testing each other on the material can help you memorize, and test how much material you have already memorized.
+• Study with friends and test each other: Studying with friends and testing each other on the material can help you memorize and test how much material you have already memorized, especially if you’re retaking the bar exam.

-Trying these tips will ensure you are practicing both memorization AND understanding of the materials as you study.
+Trying these tips will ensure you practice memorization AND understanding the materials as you study.
 Try them out!

 Complete Online Practice Tests

 The American Bar Association recommends taking multiple practice exams.
-This way, you can track any improvements and progress you have made, and also time yourself on how long certain sections take to complete.
+This way, you can track any improvements and progress you have made and time yourself to determine how long certain sections take to complete.

 Do Research on Past Essay Questions

-One major advantage when going into the bar exam is to have an idea of what to expect, so you are not thrown off guard.
-Identify any patterns or similarities in past essay questions to potentially focus on, or at the very least be aware of.
+One significant advantage of taking the bar exam is knowing what to expect so you are not thrown off guard.
+Identify patterns or similarities in past essay questions to focus on or at least be aware of.

 Identify Your Weaknesses and Areas for Improvement

-While studying, you will most likely notice areas or topics that you are struggling with more than others.
-Identify these, and set up a plan to strengthen your understanding on topics you may not be as confident with.
+While studying, you will likely notice areas or topics you struggle with more than others.
+Identify these and plan to strengthen your understanding of topics you may not be as confident with.

 Take Breaks and Practice Self Care

-While continuous review and study will increase your chances of success on the bar exam, make sure to take breaks and rest.
-Cramming all the information and burning yourself out will reflect in your performance on the exam.
+Continuous review and study will increase your chances of success on the bar exam, so take breaks and rest.
+Cramming all the information and burning yourself out will reflect on your performance on the exam.

 Eat Well and Sleep Well

-Make sure you are eating well and getting enough sleep while you prepare for the Bar Exam.
+Ensure you eat well and get enough sleep while preparing for the bar exam.
 It doesn’t matter how much studying you do if you show up to your bar exam exhausted and burnt out.

-Taking care of your physical wellbeing is important when it comes to doing your best on the bar exam.
-It will also mean you are present and actively engaging with your materials and information while you are studying!
+Taking care of your physical well-being is vital for doing your best on the bar exam.
+It also means you are present and actively engaging with your materials and information while studying!

 When To Start Preparing for the Bar Exam

-The National Jurist states individuals who are studying for the bar exam full-time (that is, 40 to 50 hours a week) should begin studying at least nine weeks before taking the bar exam
+If you’re studying for the bar exam full-time (40 to 50 hours a week), you should begin at least nine weeks before taking the bar exam.

-For those who have other obligations, such as school, work, or family, St. Francis School of Law recommends studying for at least 15 to 20 weeks before the exam, dedicating 20 hours per week.
+For those with other obligations, such as school, work, or family, study for at least 15 to 20 weeks before the exam, dedicating 20 hours per week.

 However, you should start gathering materials, using bar exam study guides, grasping legal knowledge, and determining when to start bar prep as soon as you begin your degree.
 Your JD is essentially preparing you for the bar exam!